 Remember, you don't have to choose just one channel.
 Instead, we recommend developing a multi-channel outreach strategy which combines a host of channels to deliver a seamless and consistent experience for your customers.

 - fit within your budget

 - support your marketing objective

-- you know that your target audience uses
+- your target audience uses regularly

 Not sure where to start?
-Inbound marketing is where you engage customers through company-created content, such as your blog, social media, informational documents and more.
+Inbound marketing is a methodology where you engage customers through company-created content, such as your blog, social media, informational documents and more.
 Ultimately these channels will draw leads to the business naturally, rather than you pushing your messages under their nose.